22388o/PorticoExchange-client/docs/swap-files.md

 # Swap files

 All applications that save files for Swaps to the disk should format them in a standardized way.
-This is especially important for Normal Submarine Swaps so that they can be refunded not only in the application but also in our Boltz frontend.
+This is especially important for Normal Submarine Swaps so that they can be refunded not only in the application but also in our Portico frontend.

 ## Refund Files